 Sometimes people have a very specific reason for seeking counselling and decide that they would like this to be the focus of the work and a fixed number of sessions can be appropriate.

 How do I know if you are the right therapist for me?

 We all have different personalities and therefore connect and respond differently to a therapist.
 It is important that you should feel comfortable with me.
 The initial consultation is a mutual process and as such you can decide whether you want to work with me.
 It is important to find someone who you feel you can talk to and who can support you to bring about the changes you are seeking.
 After these initial sessions you may wish to take a little time to consider whether you want to continue.
 If I feel counselling is not in your best interests I will discuss this with you and if appropriate signpost to an alternative form of help.

 What is the difference between counselling and psychotherapy

 Counselling and psychotherapy both look at issues in the present and may explore how the past might impact on the present.
 In general, counselling is more short term and more focused on present problems, psychotherapy addresses more underlying issues from the past.

 What Qualifications do you have?

-I have a Post graduate Diploma in Psychodynamic Psychotherapy,
+I have a MA in Psychodynamic Theory and Practice,

 I am a member of the FPC (Foundation for Psychotherapy and Counselling) and registered with the BPC (British Psychoanalytic Council)